JOHN MAWURNDJUL – I am the old and the new

 Born in 1952, Mawurndjul is a Kuninjku elder and artist.
 He lives and works in Milmilngkan and Maningrida in Central Arnhem Land.
 Since his first exhibition in 1982, he has become one of Australia’s most widely recognised artists.
 In 1989 he was included in the landmark exhibition Magiciens de la Terre at the Centre Pompidou and Grande Halle de la Villette in Paris, and his works have been included in numerous solo and group exhibitions in Sydney, New York, Paris and Japan.

-Following the presentation of this exhibition at the MCA, it will be presented at AGSA from 26 October 2018 until 28 January 2019 as part of TARNANTHI Festival of Contemporary Aboriginal and Torres Strait Islander Art.
+Following the opening of this exhibition at the MCA in July 2018, it was presented at AGSA from 26 October 2018 until 28 January 2019 as part of TARNANTHI Festival of Contemporary Aboriginal and Torres Strait Islander Art.

 Co-curators: Clothilde Bullen (Curator, Aboriginal & Torres Strait Islander Collections & Exhibitions, MCA), Natasha Bullock (Senior Curator, MCA), Nici Cumpston (Artistic Director, TARNANTHI Festival of Contemporary Aboriginal and Torres Strait Islander Art, AGSA) and Lisa Slade, Assistant Director, Artistic Programs, AGSA with the support of Keith Munro (Curator, Aboriginal & Torres Strait Islander Programs, MCA) as Lead Cultural Advisor.